bitnami/containers/bitnami/drupal/README.md

 docker build -t bitnami/APP:latest .
 ```

+There are also [build-time variables](https://docs.docker.com/engine/reference/commandline/build/#build-arg) you may pass when building the image yourself, which allow additional customization:

+* `DRUPAL_BASE_DIR`: Allows custom install directory for Drupal.
+Default: **/opt/bitnami/drupal**

 ## How to use this image

 Drupal requires access to a MySQL or MariaDB database to store information.
 We'll use the [Bitnami Docker Image for MariaDB](https://github.com/bitnami/containers/tree/main/bitnami/mariadb) for the database requirements.